 Consider these three steps that can lead your marriage toward a renewed sense of intimacy:

 - Believe that God loves you and that He desires to walk with you in oneness through the power of the Holy Spirit.

 - Confess to God your utter dependency on the Holy Spirit for power.
 If there is any known sin in your life, confess it by agreeing with God that it is sin and is displeasing to Him.

 - Draw upon God’s power by faith and obedience.
 Begin walking by the Spirit in your daily life.

 2. Pray for Your Mate, Your Marriage and Yourself

-Begin to pray everyday for your spouse.
-Believe God for a miracle in your marriage.
+Begin to pray every day for your spouse.
+Believe in God for a miracle in your marriage.
 Psalm 77:14 says, “You are the God who performs miracles.”
 The Bible makes it clear that God wants people to stay married.
 We need to expect God to supernaturally intervene in our circumstances.
-Unbelief and fear paralyzes us and causes us to believe our problems are too big for God.
+Unbelief and fear paralyze us and cause us to believe our problems are too big for God.
 We need to believe that God can still move mountains.

 Jesus said, “According to your faith will it be done to you” (Matthew 9:29).